 Value for the money

-This dinner and tournament is a little on the pricy side.
+This dinner and tournament are a little on the pricy side.
 You pay $57 for standard tickets and you can add $10 or $20 for the royalty packages.
-But keep in mind that you are paying for a 4 course meal and a show.
+But keep in mind that you are paying for a 4-course meal and a show.

 Buena Park, CA 90620